xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

-[10/2024] I gave a Research Talk titled "Human-Centered Computer Vision: From Unimodal to Multimodal" at the University Open Day
+[10/2024] I gave a research talk titled "Human-Centered Computer Vision: From Unimodal to Multimodal" at the University Open Day

 [09/2024] Welcome Zixian to join my lab as a PhD student!